Marcus by Goldman Sachs is an online consumer banking division of New York-based Goldman Sachs Bank USA.

 Simplified Employee Pension (SEP) IRAs are for self-employed people and have significantly higher pre-tax contribution limits than traditional or Roth IRAs.

-MarcusPay gives you the option for smaller, higher-interest loans on bigger purchases.
+MarcusPay gives you the option for smaller, higher-interest loans on large purchases.

-Basically, it allows you to finance purchases ranging from $750 to $10,000, with the option to make monthly payments over 12 or 18-month terms.
+It allows you to finance purchases ranging from $300 to $10,000, with the option to make monthly payments over 6, 12 or 18-month terms.

 Marcus By Goldman Sachs Features

-You’ll have 24/7 access to your accounts with Marcus, either on your desktop or the mobile banking app.
-You can schedule ACH transfers at any time, monitor your balances and investments, and more.
+You’ll have 24/7 access to your accounts with Marcus on your desktop or the mobile banking app.
+You can schedule ACH transfers and monitor your balances and investments.

-Most of your interaction with Marcus will be with the Marcus mobile banking app, which lets you transfer money, make loan payments, and manage your account.
+Most of your interaction on Marcus will be on the Marcus mobile banking app, which lets you transfer money, make loan payments, and manage your account.

-The Marcus app has an impressive 4.9-star rating (out of 5) in the App Store, making it among the top-ranking financial apps.
-The reviews are slightly lower in the Google Play Store, at 4.3 stars.
+The Marcus app has an impressive 4.8-star rating (out of 5) in the App Store, making it among the top-ranking financial apps.
+The Marcus by Goldman Sachs reviews are slightly lower in the Google Play Store, at 4.6 stars.

-You can link all of your financial accounts to the platform — not just the ones from Goldman.
+As a bonus, you can link your financial accounts to the platform — not just Goldman accounts.

-Marcus Insights analyzes your spending habits, monitors your cash flow, and paints a clearer picture of where your money is going.
+Marcus Insights analyzes your spending habits, monitors your cash flow, and paints a clearer picture of where your money goes.

 Marcus By Goldman Sachs Fees

-There isn’t a whole lot to talk about when it comes to fees — Both the Marcus savings account and the CDs are truly fee-free.
+There isn’t much to discuss in Marcus by Goldman Sachs reviews regarding fees because both the Marcus savings account and the CDs are truly fee-free.

-That said, if you’re interested in an investment account, some fees pop up that you should know about.
+That said, if you’re interested in an investment account, there are some fees you should know.

-- Advisory Fee: Every investment account comes with a standard advisory fee of 0.35%.
+- Advisory Fee: Every investment account has a standard advisory fee of 0.35%.
 The fee is based on the average daily value of your assets and is automatically taken from your account each quarter.

 - Ancillary Fees: Additional fees could come up for specific requests like paper statements, check copies, or account ownership transfers.